Retail EDI Glossary

 Customs

-A government agency entrusted with enforcement of laws and regulations to collect and protect import-revenues and to regulate and document the flow of goods in and out of the country.
+A government agency entrusted with the enforcement of laws and regulations of import and export.
+Customs agencies are empowerd to collect and protect import revenues and to regulate and document the flow of goods in and out of the country.

 Customer Experience Management (CEM)

 The date information assigned by the manufacturing or packing plant for tracking purposes of a product.
-Specifically, a means of identification of the products prepared, processed, or packaged on a certain date the use of track and trace.
+Specifically, a means of identification of the products prepared, processed or packaged on a certain date for the purpose of track and trace.
+Examples: Use-by date, production date, sell-by date.

 Days / Weeks of Supply (WOS)

-A calculation used to determine and evaluate the optimal inventory levels.
-It is current inventory level divided by average sales over a given time period.
+A calculation used to determine and evaluate optimal inventory levels: current inventory level divided by average sales over a given time period.

 A financial document issued from a buying organization to a seller that notifies the seller that a deduction was made to the seller’s payment.
-Some common debit memo examples are billing errors, rebates, returns, volume discounts, etc.
+Some common debit memo examples are billing errors, rebates, returns, and volume discounts.EDI 812 is the Credit/Debit Adjustment document.

 Deconsolidation

-The act of separating a ‘consolidated’ (usually containerized) shipment into smaller shipments, for delivery to one or more destinations, typically a regional distribution center or store locations.
+The act of separating a “consolidated” (usually containerized) shipment into smaller shipments for delivery to one or more destinations, typically to a regional distribution center or to store locations.

 A method of delivering product from a supplier/distributor directly to a retail store, thereby bypassing a retailer’s distribution center.
-DSD products are typically, but not always, fast-turning, high velocity, and high consumer demand merchandise.
-Typically, the supplier is responsible for creating the order and merchandising the product on the sales floor.
+DSD products are typically, but not always, fast-turning, high-velocity and high-consumer-demand merchandise.
+The supplier is normally responsible for creating the order and merchandising the product on the sales floor.
+Examples: soda, chips, greeting cards and bread.

 Discontinued

-Used to describe an item that is currently being sold and replenished but is determined to no longer be sold or replenished.
+An item that is currently being sold and replenished, but will soon be no longer sold or replenished.
 This can be determined at the supplier or retailer level.

 Distributor

 An entity that buys noncompeting products or product lines, warehouses them, and resells them to retailers or direct to the end users or customers.
-Distributors allow for smaller minimum order quantities and support multi-vendor consolidated shipments.
+Distributors allow for smaller minimum order quantities than manufacturers and they support multi-vendor consolidated shipments.

 Domestic